Skip Navigation or Skip to Content

 Nick Fraser is head of the Department of Natural Sciences and specialises in vertebrate palaeontology.

-As an undergraduate at King's College, University of Aberdeen, Dr Fraser studied zoology.
-He then moved to Marischal College and the university’s geology department for his doctoral studies.
+As an undergraduate at the University of Aberdeen, Dr Fraser studied zoology.
+He then moved to the university’s geology department for his doctoral research, studying the so-called Mesozoic fissure infills of the Bristol Channel area, focusing in particular on the lizard-like rhynchocephalians.
 Between 1985 and 1990 he held a postdoctoral fellowship at Girton College, Cambridge before moving to the States where he worked for 18 years at the Virginia Museum of Natural History.
 He returned to Scotland and National Museums Scotland in 2007.
 He is an Adjunct Professor in the Department of Geosciences, Virginia Tech and Honorary Fellow in Geosciences, Edinburgh University.

-Today, Dr Fraser’s research is interdisciplinary and centres on the Triassic period (250 -201 million years ago).
-Collaborating with a number of colleagues worldwide, he has published extensively on Triassic faunas and floras.
+Dr Fraser’s research is interdisciplinary and centres on the Triassic period (250-201 million years ago).
+Collaborating with a number of colleagues worldwide, he has published extensively on Triassic faunas and floras, both terrestrial and marine.
+During his time in Virginia, Dr Fraser worked extensively at the so-called Solite Quarry – a locality quarry straddling the Virginia - North Carolina State line and which is best known for its abundant exquisitely preserved insects.

 The Triassic is a critical period in earth’s history as it saw the origin of many of the major groups of modern animals, (including mammals, crocodiles, turtles and true flies) and is renowned as the time when the first dinosaurs walked the planet.
 At the same time the Triassic world was home to some of the most bizarre vertebrate animals ever known – including the marine tanystropheids with some members having necks longer than their bodies and tail combined.
 Dr Fraser has published widely on this particular group of reptiles.

-Working closely with colleagues at the Institute of Vertebrate Palaeontology and Palaeoanthropology (IVPP) in Bejing, Peking University and the Field Museum of Natural History (Chicago), Dr Fraser continues to investigate some of these strange marine reptiles from the Middle Triassic of southern China.
+Over the past 15 years Dr Fraser has collaborated with colleagues at the Institute of Vertebrate Palaeontology and Palaeoanthropology (IVPP) in Bejing, Peking University and the Field Museum of Natural History (Chicago) investigating some of these strange marine reptiles from the Middle Triassic of southern China.
 One particularly remarkable form is Atopodentatus that sports a strange hammerhead-shaped snout, while an early turtle, Eorhynchochelys, possesses the very characteristic beak-shaped skull of turtles but lacks the typical bony carapace.
-It is hoped that future finds of turtle fossils in the Chinese deposits will help the team better understand the early evolutionary history of this endangered group of reptiles.

 Jagielska, N., O’Sullivan, M., Funston, G.F., Butler, I.B., Challands, T.J., Clark, N.D.L., Fraser, N.C., Penny, A., Ross, D.A., Wilkinson, M. Brusatte, S.L.
 2022.
 A skeleton from the Middle Jurassic of Scotland illuminates an earlier origin of large pterosaurs.
 Current Biologyhttps://doi.org/10.1016/j.cub.2022.01.073